-Please note: These rules are posted for 30 days due to 5 year review.
+Please note: This rule is in pre-clearance for 14 days for 5 year review.

 (A) Visits and contacts shall be conducted by an assessor within the public children services agency (PCSA) or private child placing agency (PCPA) that has full responsibility for case planning and case management of the child's case.